 4. It gets multiplied again, by 10 times, and comes out as a cube that is now 100 units.

-The transition, at birth and death, is not a 10-fold expanision.
-It is in that direction however.
+The transition, at birth and death, is not a 10-fold expansion.
+It is, however, in that direction.
 Life goes up at birth and it goes up again at death.
 I have put this into the following equation.
-The question mark (lower right) represents afterlife.
+The question mark (lower right) represents the afterlife.
 This equation says it all.
-It proves afterlife.
-If you can look at this, and solve for afterlife, you have the answer.
+If you can look at this, and solve for afterlife, you'll have the answer.

-This equation is as follows: Nothing Is To Life, As Life Is To Afterlife.
-This is how we tie brith and death together mathematically.
+This equation reads as follows: Nothing Is To Life, As Life Is To Afterlife.
+This is how we tie birth and death together mathematically.

 2. Reviewing the Birth Side of the Equation

 The ratio on the left is the birth side of the equation.
 It shows what exists before birth on top.
-It shows what exists on the bottom after birth.
+It shows what exists after birth on the bottom.

 Afterlife Geometry Analogy - The Birth Side of the Equation